 With time on our hands, many of us have been tackling those jobs around the house that we never quite get to.
 Gardens have been cleared, garages and lofts have been sorted out and a range long-overdue DIY tasks have been addressed.
 And where is all the rubbish going?
 Yes, that's right!
 We could do with a skip hire firm.

 Pubs and restaurants were among the first businesses to be closed.
 With a reputation for being a nation of drinkers, Brits have found other ways to 'get their fix'.
-In recognition of this, the Government announced that off-licences were 'essential retailers'.
+In recognition of this, the Government announced that off-licences were 'essential retailers' during the strictest phases of the lockdown.
 So, if you're itching to open your own off-licence, you could be delivering an 'essential service' in no time.

 At the beginning of the lockdown, there was a run on some basic provisions.
 Milk, flour, eggs and toilet paper were suddenly the 'must have' items in your basket (if you could get hold of them).
-With over a million people being told to shield at home, there is now a sizeable proportion of the population who depend on having basics such as milk delivered direct to their homes.
+Over a million people were told to 'shield' at home, meaning there was a sizeable proportion of the population who depended on having basics such as milk delivered direct to their homes.

 Many happy couples have had their plans for a 2020 wedding dashed as gatherings of people were banned by the Government.
 This means many have had to postpone their nuptials until next year.
 2021 could be a bumper year for any businesses in the bridal sector if you're considering starting a bridal shop.

 Eggs are another item that were suddenly in short supply as a result of the pandemic.
 With time on their hands and kids at home, many started baking for the first time in years.
 And you can't bake a cake without breaking a few eggs!
 Social media has been inundated with posts sharing details of local poultry farms, shops with stocks of eggs and local producers offering home delivery of eggs.